 Stay focussed on your goals

-Unit prices will vary according to investment performance and the unit price of an investment option may fluctuate quite significantly on a daily basis (which can be positive and/or negative).
+Unit prices will vary according to investment performance of the underlying assets the option is invested in.
+The unit price of an investment option may fluctuate quite significantly on a daily basis (which can be positive and/or negative).
 These movements are ultimately reflected in your account balance.

-When checking your account balance it is important to remember the length of time that your money will be invested.
-Most people’s super is invested until at least the age of 55, so if you’re 35 (for example) your investment ‘time horizon’ is a minimum of 20 years.
-As that is a relatively long time, it’s important to focus on your investment’s long term performance rather than its daily, weekly or monthly value fluctuations.
+When checking your account balance, it is important to remember the length of time that your money will be invested.
+Most people’s super will be invested until at least the age of 60, so if you’re 35 (for example) your investment ‘time horizon’ is a minimum of 25 years.
+As that is a relatively long time, it’s important to focus on your investment option’s long-term performance rather than its daily, weekly or monthly value fluctuations.